silverstripe/silverstripe-activedirectory/docs/en/developer.md

 }
 ```

+### Syncing AD users on a schedule

+You can schedule a job to run, then have it re-schedule itself so it runs again in the future, but some configuration needs to be set to have it work.

+To configure when the job should re-run itself, set the `LDAPMemberSyncJob.regenerate.time` configuration.
+In this example, this configures the job to run every 8 hours:

+	LDAPMemberSyncJob:
+	  regenerate_time: 28800

+Once the job runs, it will enqueue itself again, so it's effectively run on a schedule.
+Keep in mind that you'll need to have `queuedjobs` setup on a cron so that it can automatically run those queued jobs.
+See the [module docs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) on how to configure that.

 ## Debugging

 There are certain parts of his module that have debugging messages logged.
 You can configure logging to receive these via email, for example.
 In your `mysite/_config.php`: